cdvel/cdvel/README.md

 4. Like theoretical computer science and hardware hacks
 6. Keep tabs on the tools I use in [my tech radar][tech-radar] [¹][tech-radar-post]
 7. Looking for opportunities to improve as a technical writer and communicator
-5. Searching for collaborators to develop an idea for edge computing (LoRa)
+5. Developing an idea for edge computing (LoRa).
+Ping me if interested
 8. Spaces > Tabs

 ### Get in touch 📬